Tinkers Lane Surgery

 Their duties include visiting patients in their home to provide practical assistance and/or professional advice, as well as providing regular clinics within the surgery, for example baby immunisations or antenatal care.
 Appointments and messages for this team are taken by the receptionists.

-Our HCA is supervised by the practice nurses.
-She is skilled in blood taking, injections and monitoring of blood pressure.
-You can see her by appointment via the receptionists.
+Our HCAs are supervised by the Lead Nurse.
+They are skilled in blood taking, injections and monitoring of blood pressure.
+You can see them by appointment via the receptionists.